jpcrodrigues/password_gen/README.md

 # password_gen
-A password generator tool for anyone.
+A password generator library for anyone to use in any java project.